sourcegraph/deploy-sourcegraph-aws/README.md

 - [EC2](ec2/README.md)

-More will be added in the future.
+> NOTE: More will be added in the future.

+[Create an issue](https://github.com/sourcegraph/deploy-sourcegraph-aws/issues/new) if you have a specific Terraform plan you'd like to see here.